stackforge/fuel-docs/plugindocs/fuel-plugin-sdk-guide/create-plugin/actions-existing-roles.rst

-The task in the example executes the shell commands listed in the parameter ``cmd``: the task installs the package iotop on all the nodes in the environment; or, in our test, in the subset listed after the key '--nodes'.
+The task in the example executes the shell commands listed in the parameter ``cmd``: the task installs the package iotop on all the nodes in the environment; or, in our test, in the subset listed after the key '--node'.
 Pay attention to the parameters ``requires`` and ``required_for``: they define when exactly during installation the task will run and are required for the task execution.
 The task will usually run in the post-deployment stage, but in